-pointerColorBackgroun d A pixel value which indexes the widget's colormap to derive the background color of the pointer symbol specified by the cursor-Name resource. repeatDelay The number of milliseconds between each callback after the first (minus an increasing number of decay s). resize Specifies whether the widget should attempt to resize to its preferred dimensions whenever its resources are modified with XtSetValues .
+A pixel value which indexes the widget's colormap to derive the forepointerColor an increasing number of decays).

+A pixel value which indexes the widget's colormap to derive the pointerColorBackground dimensions whenever its resources are modified with XtSetValues.
 This attempt to resize may be denied by the parent of this widget.
-The parent is always free to resize the widget regardless of the state of this resource. screen The screen on which this widget is displayed.
-This is not a settable resource. sensitive Whether or not the toolkit should pass user events to this widget.
-The widget will not get input events if either ancestorSensitive or sensitive is False . shapeStyle Nonrectangular widgets may be created using this resource.
-Nonrectan- gular widgets are supported only on a server that supports the Shape Extension .
+The parent is always free to resize the widget regardless of the state of this resource.

+The number of milliseconds between each callback after the first (minus repeatDelay sensitive Whether or not the toolkit should pass user events to this widget.
+The widget will not get input events if either ancestorSensitive or sensitive is shapeStyle Nonrectangular widgets may be created using this resource.
+Nonrectangular widgets are supported only on a server that supports the Shape Extension.
 If nonrectangular widgets are specified for a server lacking this extension, the shape is ignored and the widgets will be rectangular.
-The following shapes are currently supported: XmuShapeRectangle , XmuShapeOval , XmuShapeEllipse , and XmuShapeRoundedRectan- gle .
-A converter is registered for this resource that will convert the fol- lowing strings: rectangle , oval , ellipse , and roundedRectangle . startCallback The list of functions to invoke by the start action (typically when the Repeater button is first pressed).
-The callback data parameter is set to NULL. stopCallback The list of functions to invoke by the stop action (typically when the Repeater button is released).
-The callback data parameter is set to NULL. translations The event bindings associated with this widget. x y The location of the upper left outside corner of this widget in its parent.
+The following shapes are currently supported: XmuShapeRectangle, XmuShapeOval, XmuShapeEllipse, and XmuShapeRoundedRectangle.
+A converter is registered for this resource that will convert the fol-